Associate in Applied Science

 WCC uses a competitive admission process for high demand programs in health care.

-WCC's Admission to High Demand Programs policy including
+to the program.
+Details regarding WCC's Admission to High Demand Programs policy including

-priority levels are on WCC's Board of Trustees page: www.wccnet.edu/about/policies/2005.php.
+priority levels are on WCC's Board of Trustees policy page: www.wccnet.edu/trustees/policies/2005/.
 Details regarding WCC's point scales that are used to calculate points are on WCC's

 Prerequisite and program requirements along with WCC's point system and scales are reviewed annually and subject to change.
 Students are expected to meet the prerequisite and program requirements of the catalog term for the semester in which they first begin the program.

 1. Admission to WCC.